https://invisible-island.net/ncurses/man/

 getsyx

-returned.
-If lines have been removed from the top of the screen, using
+in both y and x.
+If lines have been removed from the top of the screen

-ripoffline, y and x include these lines; therefore, y and x should be
+using ripoffline, y includes these lines; therefore, y and x populated

 setsyx